rathalye47/CS157A-team1/README.md

 2nd Code Review (11/17/2022):
   - Added recipe upload functionality.
   - Added admin functionality to choose a reported user for monitoring.
+  - Added admin functionality to remove users that they monitor.